ck-yung/dir2cs/docs/date-short-cfg.md

 | This year | Within the year  | ```MMM dd```    | ```Dec 29```   |
 | else      | Else             | ```yyyy MMM```  | ```2023 Dec``` |

+* The formats of "Today AM" and "Today PM" are referred to "Today".

+* The formats of "Yesterday AM" and "Yesterday PM" are referred to "Yeserday".

 ## Configuration file of ```~\.local\dir2.date-short.opt```